LucoLab/RNASEQ/README.md

 _**Conda**_ : [here](https://www.continuum.io/downloads)

-Conda make also easy the installation of a python2 environment that is also needed by the pipeline.
+Conda make also easy the installation of a python2 environment that is also needed by the pipeline. (pysam module is needed also for Rmats use.)

 ```
 conda create -n py2 python=2 anaconda

+conda install -n py2 pysam

 ```